stefanibus/contentslider/README.md

 README of content-slider
 =================

-* Author: Michael Großklaus, mail@mgrossklaus.de
+* Author: Michael Großklaus, www.mgrossklaus.de

 This is free and open source software.